 Date published 19th December 2019

 The average age of a university student is no longer 18-21.
-We are now seeing more students turn to education at a later stage of their life with a purposeful meaning to their study.
-A degree may be what you are looking for to learn a new set of skills, or tie all your work experience together.
+We are now seeing more students turn to education later in life, with a purposeful meaning to their studies.
+A degree may be what you are looking for to learn a new set of skills or tie all your work experience together.

 It’s not as daunting as it may seem, however, and we want to highlight some of the benefits of studying as a mature student.